flipkart-incubator/gojira/CONTRIBUTING.md

 # Contributing to Gojira
-If you would like to contribute code, you can do so through GitHub, by forking the repository and sending a pull request.
+If you would like to contribute code, you can do so through Github, by forking the repository and sending a pull request.

-When submitting code, please follow [Google Code Style](https://google.github.io/styleguide/javaguide.html)
+When submitting code, please follow [Google Code Style](https://google.github.io/styleguide/javaguide.html).

 ## License
 By contributing your code, you agree to license your contribution under the terms of the APLv2: http://www.apache.org/licenses/LICENSE-2.0